 When dealing with anything medical, translate clearly and concisely.
 Always.
 This means steering clear of acronyms, which vary from language to language, and abbreviations, which also vary widely.
-Idioms should also be avoided, as they often don’t translate across languages, as should unnecessarily complicated terminology.
+Avoid idioms and unnecessarily complicated terminology as they often don’t translate well across languages.
 When a simpler linguist choice is available that gets the point across, go with that — and of course avoid slang, no matter how trendy certain colloquial terms might be at the moment.

 Adhering to simple, clear and concise terminology — while also compiling a project-specific glossary used as a reference, and as a resource for any technical jargon or abbreviations that just can’t be avoided — will help ensure that the translated documents, which include IFUs, product labels and more, will comply with the EU’s Medical Device Directive (and get its CE mark), or the directives governing the parts of the world a manufacturer is trying to crack open.